d3ledger/d3-btc/README.md

 ## Deposit Service
 Each Notary listens to transactions of the MultiSig addresses assigned to our clients in the Bitcoin network.
 Whenever we see a transaction with coins being sent to one of the addresses, Notaries increase its balance.

-Iroha transfer transaction is formed as a multi-signature transaction that has two commands:`AddAssetQuantity` and `TransferAsstet`.
+Iroha transfer transaction is formed as a multi-signature transaction that has two commands:`AddAssetQuantity` and `TransferAsset`.

 [More details](https://github.com/d3ledger/d3-btc/tree/develop/btc-deposit)